tweag/python-monorepo-example/2017-11-23-reflection-tutorial.md

 Literate Haskell
 ================

-This blog post was generated from literate Haskell source, which you can find [here][lhs-sources].
+This blog post was generated from literate Haskell sources.
+You can find an extracted Haskell source file [here][lhs-sources].

 There is a bit of boilerplate to get out of the way before we start.